Gamefist/Skuddbot-v2-wiki/christmas-2020.md

 * 2x €10,- giftcard of your choice

 ## FAQ
+### Who is eligble to enter the giveaway?
+Everyone can!
+This giveaway is open worldwide.

 ### Do I need a claim streak to gain the extra Skuddbux, Experience and Tickets?
 No!
 Everyone is able to claim the Skuddbux, Experience and Tickets, regardless of their claim streak.

 ### On what days can I get the extra Skuddbux, Experience and Tickets?
 You can get it once per day on the 24th, 25th and 26th of December.

+### Will I still get my regular Skuddbux and Experience on these days and will my streak continue to grow?
+Yes, the 5k Skuddbux and 10k XP are an bonus on top of your normal bonus.
+You will also get your weekly, and your streak will continue to grow (or shrink) as normal.

 ### How do I claim my daily bonus?
 Check the [Daily Bonus](/Systems/daily-bonus.md) article for more information.